rachelradical/InclineAI-website/content/pages/index.md

         title: Small Businesses & Startups
         tagline: ''
         subtitle: Custom built for better results.
-        text: |
+        text: >+
-          Follow the tutorial to build your first Netlify Create site.
+          **Pain Point:** You need things working better, faster, more efficiently.
+Existing tools are never quite the right fit.

+          **Our Solution:** We build lightweight dashboards and AI tools that cater specifically to your operational needs.

         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg